GeorgeLychock/Project-Management-Dashboard---MS2/README.md

         -   Percent Complete (number format, valid from 0-100)
         -   Cost Performance Index (number format, valid from 0.0 - 2.0)
         -   Schedule Variance (number format, valid from 0.0 - 2.0)
+        -   Project Site URL, currently needs to include full domain
     -   Project Name is mandatory; indicated by asterisk, color red
     -   No other fields should be mandatory
     -   Clicking Save Project Data should produce an error text, color red, under all mandatory fields
     -   Clicking Save Project Data should produce a confirmation message that the project has been saved
-    -   Modal should hide when Close is clicked
+    -   Modal should hide when Close or Save Project Data is clicked

 -   #### Project Delete
     -   Click on the Delete Project nav item: Project Delete modal should appear